nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 When you are using encryption, you must manually migrate your encryption keys after upgrading your ownCloud server::

- $ sudo -u www-data php occ encryption:migrate-keys
+ $ sudo -u www-data php occ encryption:migrate

 File Operations
 ---------------